gostores/afero/README.md

 ## What's in the name

-Afero comes from the latin roots Ad-Facere.
+fsintra comes from the latin roots Ad-Facere.

 **"Ad"** is a prefix meaning "to".

 **"Facere"** is a form of the root "faciō" making "make or do".

-The literal meaning of afero is "to make" or "to do" which seems very fitting for a library that allows one to make files and directories and do things with them.
+The literal meaning of fsintra is "to make" or "to do" which seems very fitting for a library that allows one to make files and directories and do things with them.

-The English word that shares the same roots as Afero is "affair".
+The English word that shares the same roots as fsintra is "affair".
 Affair shares the same concept but as a noun it means "something that is made or done" or "an object of a particular type".

 It's also nice that unlike some of my other libraries (hugo, cobra, viper) it Googles very well.

-## Release Notes

-* **0.10.0** 2015.12.10
-  * Full compatibility with Windows
-  * Introduction of afero utilities
-  * Test suite rewritten to work cross platform
-  * Normalize paths for MemMapFs
-  * Adding Sync to the file interface
-  * **Breaking Change** Walk and ReadDir have changed parameter order
-  * Moving types used by MemMapFs to a subpackage
-  * General bugfixes and improvements
-* **0.9.0** 2015.11.05
-  * New Walk function similar to filepath.Walk
-  * MemMapFs.OpenFile handles O_CREATE, O_APPEND, O_TRUNC
-  * MemMapFs.Remove now really deletes the file
-  * InMemoryFile.Readdir and Readdirnames work correctly
-  * InMemoryFile functions lock it for concurrent access
-  * Test suite improvements
-* **0.8.0** 2014.10.28
-  * First public version
-  * Interfaces feel ready for people to build using
-  * Interfaces satisfy all known uses
-  * MemMapFs passes the majority of the OS test suite
-  * OsFs passes the majority of the OS test suite

 ## Contributing